by Kathy Wilkinson

 My life continued and I didn’t have the opportunity to walk the labyrinth for a number of years.
 I remember the day I received the dreaded news that I had cancer.
 My whole world was turned upside down.
 It is strange, that even with the awesome support of my family, friends and doctors, there were times when I felt so alone.
 Part of my treatment and recovery involved the walking of the labyrinth on the hospital grounds.
 Again, I found a calming strength with God as its root.
 Physically and emotionally I was spent — yet I knew that if God had brought me to this point — He would bring me through it no matter what that meant.

-As I walked the labyrinth at St. Martin’s on a recent Friday night with my new friends, I became aware that moving to Texas is another curve in my life’s path.
+As I walked the labyrinth at St. Martin’s on a Lenten Friday night with new friends, I became aware that moving to Texas is another curve in my life’s path.
 I felt that welcoming spirit of this church community.
 I felt the calm and peace of knowing I had found my church home.